 About M/V Sea Star

-With two salons, an inviting foredeck and 4 guest cabins, the 85-foot M/V Sea Star is the perfect size for small groups to share an incredible personalized Alaska voyage, while large enough to find your own space when you need it!
+With two salons, an open wheelhouse, the inviting foredeck and 4 guest cabins, the 85-foot M/V Sea Star is the perfect size for small groups to share an incredible personalized Alaska voyage, while large enough to find your own space when you need it!
 Once settled into your cabin, you’ll enjoy a private en-suite bathroom with toilet, vanity/sink and shower, soundproofing for a restful sleep, and screened porthole windows you can open for fresh air.
 Cabin options include twin or queen-sized bunks and sleep between 2 and 4, with a single occupancy option in one of the smaller cabins upon availability.

 There is no wi-fi, so relish the luxury of time away from the “real world” to enjoy the magical world offered by wild coastal Alaska.

-The crew places a priority on safety, and M/V Sea Star is fully equipped with all appropriate equipment and redundant systems: a 30-man emergency raft, two emergency position-indicating radio beacons, two radars, three GPS units, two chart plotters, a medical first responder with AED on board and satellite communications for Coast Guard consults as needed.
+The crew places a priority on safety, and M/V Sea Star is fully equipped with all appropriate equipment and redundant systems: a 30-man emergency raft, two emergency position-indicating radio beacons, two radars, four GPS units, two chart plotters, a medical first responder with AED on board and satellite communications for Coast Guard consults as needed.

 More about North Pacific Expeditions

 As a young boy, Captain/Owner Erik Teevin dreamed of making a living on the water.
 He started sailing by age 10, eventually volunteering on the 1920s-era Steamship Virginia V in Washington state.
 After exploring Prince William Sound as skipper for Ocean Beauty Seafoods, Erik, with urging from his wife Aspin, decided to spend summers guiding others through Alaska’s amazing landscape.
 Finding M/V Sea Star provided the perfect opportunity to launch a small yacht adventuring business, creating reality from the initial dream.
 Erik and co-engineer Tracy Meyer both work as officers of the deck.
 Tracy also serves as the naturalist to tell you about the geography and wildlife of the area.
-A chef and deckhand round out the crew, assuring that guests are well fed, and that the vessel stays in shipshape throughout the voyage.
-Erik holds a 200-ton Master Near Coastal license, and Tracy is a licensed 100-ton Master and 200-ton Mate who learned her navigational and sailing skills as an officer in the U.S. Navy.
+A chef and deckhand round out the crew, assuring that guests are well fed, and that the vessel stays shipshape throughout the voyage.
+Erik holds a 200-ton Master Near Coastal license, and Tracy is a licensed 100-ton Master and 200-ton Mate Near Coastal who learned her navigational and sailing skills as an officer in the U.S. Navy.